sabre-io/sabre.io/source/event/promise.md

 is a lot less prevalent problem.
 However, there are certain situations where Promises can be useful in PHP as well.

+This implementation of a Promise in PHP aims to be as close to the standard EcmaScript implementation as possible.
+Everything that's available there is available here.

 An example through a use-case